Jeff2Ma/postcss-lazysprite/README.md

 A [PostCSS](https://github.com/postcss/postcss) plugin that generates sprites from the directory of images automatically.

-Another lazy way to generate sprites and proper CSS with retina support.
+A lazy way to generate sprites and proper CSS with retina support.
 Feel free to use it :)

 ## Function